MarcusAhlgren/airflow-tutorial/README.md

 Sensors are similar to Operators but they only run if certain conditions are fulfilled.
 An example sensor is the S3KeySensor which looks for a given file in an S3 bucket and is triggered if the file is found.

+## Setup

+Now that we have knowledge about the core concepts of Airflow it's time to set it up.
+Airflow is installed with `pip` using the command
+    pip install apache-airflow
+Before we can use Airflow we need to initiate its database which will hold all the information about the workflows.
+The location where Airflow will setup this database is stored in the environment variable `AIRFLOW_HOME`.
+To create a folder `airflow` in your current directory to hold the Airflow database run the command

+    export AIRFLOW_HOME="$(pwd)/airflow"

+Now to initiate the database in the set location we simply run

+        airflow initdb
+and

+    airflow webserver -p 8080

+to start the web server for the UI.
+The UI is now accessible at

+    localhost:8080